enoquesantos/qml-form-builder/README.md

 # qml-form-builder
 Create a form dynamically with QML

-Set a json with some properties and create a form to show as QML Page The follow json create a form using a title, a description and a set of fields
+Set a json with some properties and create a form to show as QML Page.

+The follow json create a form using a title, a description and a set of fields

 ```